 Beyond Human Stories Journeys Terms and Conditions

-Beyond Human Stories whose administrative offices are at 1V 2NX
+Beyond Human Stories whose administrative offices are at:

+Kemp House, 152 City Rd, London, EC1V 2NX

-Beyond Human Stories (hereinafter referred to as ‘we’ ‘us’ or ‘our’ offers a number of products and the trading names we use are ‘Journeys’.
+Beyond Human Stories (hereinafter referred to as ‘we’ ‘us’ or ‘our’) offers a number of products and the trading names we use are ‘Journeys’.
 ‘You, ‘your’ means all persons named in the booking.
 When you send in your Booking Form to Beyond Human Stories, you confirm that you have read, understood, and agreed to our Terms and Conditions as detailed below.

-We require all communication by email to Beyond Human Stories to talktous@beyondhumanstories.com As proof of receipt by email of any communications with us, you must receive and retain written acknowledgement from Beyond Human Stories Limited.
+We require all communication by email to Beyond Human Stories to: talktous@beyondhumanstories.com.
+As proof of receipt by email of any communications with us, you must receive and retain written acknowledgement from Beyond Human Stories Limited.

 Included in our journeys

-Transfers to and from the airport to our hotel or venue
+Transfers to and from the airport, to our hotel or venue

 Meals & soft drinks (as specified)